 This final criterion is considered a "modifying criterion" and is taken into account after evaluating those above.
 It is evaluated after public comments on the Proposed Remedial Action Plan have been received.

-8. Community Acceptance - Concerns of the community regarding the RI/FS reports and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+8. Community Acceptance - Concerns of the community regarding the RI/FS reports and the PRAP have been evaluated.
+The responsiveness summary (Appendix A) presents public comments received and the manner in which the Department addressed the concerns raised.